simonktum/cocktail-pumps/README.md

 - The zero point might change unexpectedly if the weightcell esp experiences a brownout and reboots

 ## Pumps
 - The power delivery for the pump relays is picky about the rotation of the usb-c cable.
-It the led does not iluminated, turn it by 180° and try again.
+It the led does not illuminate, turn it by 180° and try again.
 - The power delivery requires a 5V input first and then you can cycle through the power profiles by pressing the button
 - If the power delivery led flashes you are either in configuration mode, or your input is unsuitable